JONATHAN MEYER

 BIO

-Somatically driven, Jonathan Meyer works to develop an idiosyncratic movement palette blurring grace and awkwardness, building strange lands that can delight, baffle, and open new possibilities.
-A gymnast in high school, Jonathan Meyer discovered dance at Oberlin College where he studied release technique and critical theory with Nusha Martynuk and Ann Cooper Albright.
-After a capoeira immersion in Brazil with Maestre Medicina, he returned to college to receive an undergraduate degree in dance from UNC Greensboro.
-Meyer has danced for The High Risk Group, Pierre-Paul Savoie, Asimina Chremos, and The Seldoms.
+Somatically driven, Jonathan Meyer builds idiosyncratic movement palettes as crafts plying the waters of strange lands that can delight, baffle, and open new vistas.
+A gymnast in high school, Jonathan Meyer discovered dance at Oberlin College with Nusha Martynuk and Ann Cooper Albright.
+After a capoeira immersion in Brazil with Maestre Medicina, they completed a Cunningham-focused program at UNC Greensboro.
+Meyer has danced with The High Risk Group, Pierre-Paul Savoie, Asimina Chremos, and The Seldoms.
 In addition to dance, Meyer has worked with at-risk youth in wilderness therapy programs in Utah teaching primitive skills, and is a Certified Practitioner of Body-Mind Centering®.
-In 2002 Meyer founded Khecari in Taos, New Mexico.
-In 2006, Meyer moved Khecari to Chicago, and shortly thereafter he began his intensive collaboration and partnership with Julia Rae Antonick, with whom he runs the company.
-Through Khecari, Meyer and Antonick create and present their own work, in addition to choreographing collaboratively.
-Meyer has been a CDF Lab Artist & RDDI participant, and an artist in residence at Djerassi, Ragdale, Hambidge, Abigail, The Kohler Art Center, Links Hall, The Chicago Cultural Center, and The Chicago Park District.
+In 2002 Meyer created Khecari in Taos, New Mexico.
+In 2006, they moved to Chicago, and shortly thereafter began their intensive collaboration and partnership with Julia Rae Antonick, which inculcated Meyer to the value of critique, rigor, and fierce compassion in artmaking.
+Meyer and Antonick co-direct Khecari, presenting their choreographic collaborations as well as their individual work.
+Meyer has been a CDF Lab Artist and RDDI participant, a Meier Achievement Award winner, and an artist in residence at Djerassi, Ragdale, Hambidge, Abigail, The Kohler Art Center, Links Hall, The Chicago Cultural Center, and The Chicago Park District.